Maymisk/pomofocus-basic-clone/README.md

 ## 🚶‍♂️ My journey

-**This clone was the first project I made all by myself.** Back in the day, **all I knew was pure HTML, CSS and JS, so that's what I used to build it.** It most definitely contributed to developing my logical skills and strengthening my web development fundamentals. *(it also made me feel like quitting, since coding imperatively was not fun 💀).*
+**This clone was the first project I made all by myself.** Back in the day, **all I knew was pure HTML, CSS and JS, so that's what I used to build it.** It most definitely contributed to developing my logical skills and strengthening my web development fundamentals.

 That said, the code for the entire application is in ***3 files***, and despite the obvious architectural flaws, I am very proud of the outcome I managed to achieve back then.